expo/expo/docs/versions/unversioned/guides/configuration.md

    - `icon`

       Local path or remote url to an image to use for your app's icon on iOS.
-We recommend that you use a 512x512 png file with transparency.
+If specified, this overrides the top-level `icon` key. iOS icons should be square png files with no transparent pixels.
 This icon will appear on the home screen and within the Expo app.

    - `config`